bibbo81/scs-hub-pro/readme.md

 Run the SQL in `supabase/shipments_carrier_columns.sql` using the Supabase SQL editor.
 This adds carrier information fields to `public.shipments` and grants the API role permission to insert or update them.

+### 🛡️ Shipments access policies

+Execute the statements in `supabase/shipments_access_policies.sql` to enable row-level security on shipments.
+The policy **"Org members can access own shipments"** restricts reads to members of the same organization.
+The file also creates analogous policies for `INSERT`, `UPDATE` and `DELETE` so organization members can manage only their own shipments.

 ## 🯩 Browser extension

 This repository does not include Chrome extension files like `background.js` or `content.js`.
 If you encounter errors referencing these scripts, they originate from an optional browser add-on maintained separately from **SCS Hub Pro**.